Get Hands-On with These Unexpected Art Classes

 From glassblowing to papermaking, get ready to unleash your inner artist.

 In Minneapolis-Saint Paul, spring and summer days abound with opportunities to mingle with artists and buy beautiful original pieces.
-There’s Saint Paul’s American Craft Show in April, Northeast Minneapolis’s open studios during May’s Art-A-Whirl, and two of the country’s top art fairs — Edina Art Fair in late May and Minneapolis’s Uptown Art Fair in August — each of which have drawn painters, potters, jewelers, sculptors and woodworkers for more than 50 years.
+There’s Northeast Minneapolis’s open studios during May’s Art-A-Whirl, the largest open studio tour in the country, the Edina Art Fair in early June, and Minneapolis’s Uptown Art Fair in August — each of which have drawn painters, potters, jewelers, sculptors and woodworkers for more than 50 years.

 These events can spark a craving for rolling up your sleeves and creating something yourself.
 Here’s a look at where to make that happen.
 Fair warning: Things might get a little messy.

-2. Strap on safety glasses at Skylab Glass Arts’ studio and learn lampworking, a method of glassblowing.
+2. Strap on safety glasses at Skylab Glass Arts’ studio in Golden Valley and learn lampworking, a method of glassblowing.
 This technique uses fixed mounted torches to melt and manipulate colored glass rods into beads, pendants, decorative stir sticks and glass straws.

 3. For a more advanced glass experience, check out Foci Minnesota Center for Glass Arts.
 Instructors fire up kilns and offer crash courses in glassblowing, plus advanced classes in manipulating molten glass into spheres, vases or bowls.
 Or you can sign up for a six-week course in creating designs with neon.